-description of that portion or portions of a bureau program that are to be performed by the Tribe/Consortium; and associated funding, terms and conditions under which the Tribe/ Consortium will assume a program, or portion of a program.
-Funding agreements may include Federal programs, services, functions, or activities administered by the Department other than through the BIA that are otherwise available to Indian tribes or Indians and may also include other programs, services, functions, and activities, or portions thereof which are of special geographic, historical, or cultural significance to the participating Indian tribe requesting a compact.
+Funding agreements for non-BIA programs are legally binding and mutually enforceable agreements between a bureau and a Tribe/ Consortium participating in selfgovernance that contain a description of that portion or portions of a bureau program that are to be performed by the Tribe/Consortium; and associated funding, terms and conditions under which the Tribe/Consortium will assume a program, or portion of a program.
+Funding agreements may include Federal PSFAs administered by the Department other than through the BIA that are otherwise available to Indian Tribes or Indians and may also include other PSFAs, or portions thereof, which are of special geographic, historical, or cultural significance to the participating Indian Tribe requesting a compact.
 This subpart contains a definition of which functions may be considered "inherently Federal" for purposes of 25 U.S.C.
-5363(k) and a provision making non-mandatory contract support costs associated with administration of the programs, services, functions, or activities that are transferred in non-BIA agreements.
-The Committee did not achieve consensus on these two provisions.
+5363(k) and a provision making non-mandatory CSCs associated with administration of the PSFAs that are transferred in non-BIA agreements.